 Since this was a new business for the company, they began by writing a detailed strategic plan.
 Their plan seemed to have included everything: market capital, a go-to-market strategy, a service and support plan, the works!
 What this company failed to do, however, was to create comprehensive roadmaps that showed the product’s technology and platform evolution.

 A small Silicon Valley start-up that had developed an elegant solution to a key technology challenge then appeared on the scene.
 Because the larger company did not have a detailed roadmap, they didn’t know if the technology to compete with the new entrant was in the current or the next generation platform.
 They didn’t know when a competing feature set would occur.
-Consequently, they couldn’t accelerate their development process to meet the competitive threat.
+Consequently, they couldn’t accelerate their engineering development process to meet the competitive threat.

 The result: the company lost three months of reaction time.
 They permanently ceded this feature to the competitor and had to focus on different types of differentiation.